-Be sure to complete the Appraisal Institute’s Residential Green & Energy Efficient Addendum (an addendum to the commonly-used Fannie Mae Form 1004) for every NGBS Green Certified new or remodeled home.
+Be sure to complete the Appraisal Institute’s Commercial & Residential Green & Energy Efficient Addenda (to the commonly-used Fannie Mae Form 1004) for every NGBS Green Certified new or remodeled home.
 This is the first green appraisal form developed by appraisers and serves as a tool to help ensure that home appraisals reflect home performance.

 Builders and remodelers participating in the NGBS Green Certification program receive a pre-populated version of the Addendum with each single-family home certificate, as well as a detailed guide on how to complete and file/distribute the Addendum.
 We encourage builders to add additional information about the home's features and provide the Addendum to the assigned appraiser, to help ensure appraisals reflect the benefits of green features and lowered operating costs.
 The Addendum can be completed by anyone involved with the property, including the builder, remodeler, NGBS Green Verifier, or appraiser.

 NGBS certification is one of only two national green programs recognized on the Addendum.
 A builder can complete the addendum to recognize the NGBS Green certification level achieved, as well as other green features, completed energy audits, and/or local energy incentives available to homeowners.

 Completing the Addendum does not guarantee that a home will appraise higher than a similar property within the area.
 However, by equipping the appraiser with complete information about a home’s green features, he/she can be sure that the appraiser is well-informed to complete the evaluation.
 Home appraisals often involve a comparison to similar properties within the area, and thorough information about green features should guide an appraiser to pick only similar green certified homes for the comparison.